-More modern rulers that have invaded the Czech Republic include the Habsburgs who were Bohemian royalty and a powerful monarchy, as well as Hitler and Stalin.
-Between all of these rulers, the Czech Republic has had short stretches of time when they were free, before being invaded again.
+More modern rulers that have invaded the Czech Republic include the Habsburgs, who were Bohemian royalty and a powerful monarchy, as well as Hitler and Stalin.
+Between all of these rulers, the Czech Republic had had short stretches of time when they were free before being invaded again.
 It wasn’t until the Velvet Revolution.

 With so many influences from other European nations, the Czech Republic has come to develop its own unique culture and identity.
 While there are many outside influences, many customs and traditions are still celebrated from the past centuries.
 However, most people will know Czech culture as Bohemian.

-Bohemian culture now is often aligned with hippie culture, but it is not quite the same.
+Bohemian culture now is often aligned with hippie culture; however, it is not quite the same.
 While Bohemian culture is known for being nomadic, people in the Czech Republic are still very ingrained and tied to interests pursuing art, literary, and spiritual interests.

-English is also a language spoken in the Czech Republic, but it seems to be divided by age and location.
-Older citizens in the Czech Republic are unlikely to speak any English, but younger generations may be able to hold a conversation.
+English is also a language spoken in the Czech Republic, though it seems to be divided by age and location.
+Older citizens in the Czech Republic are unlikely to speak any English; however, younger generations may be able to hold a conversation.
 You are also more likely to find English-speaking Czech locals in big urban areas like Prague.

-Similar to many European countries, the Czech Republic is a part of the Schengen Area which upholds the Schengen Agreement.
-For US citizens who are traveling to the Czech Republic it is important to have all your travel documents ready prior to your departure.
-But for US citizens no tourist visa is required for stays that are less than 90 days in duration.
+Similar to many European countries, the Czech Republic is a part of the Schengen Area, which upholds the Schengen Agreement.
+For US citizens who are traveling to the Czech Republic, it is important to have all your travel documents ready prior to your departure.
+For US citizens no tourist visa is required for stays that are less than 90 days in duration.

-However, you will need to have a US passport with at least 3 months validity remaining.
+However, you will need to have a US passport with at least 3 months of validity remaining.
 The date of validity must extend 3 months past your intended departure date from the Czech Republic.
-But it is strongly suggested that you have at least double that validity and it is better to have a passport that remains valid for at least 6 months past your departure date.
+It is strongly suggested that you have at least double that validity, and it is better to have a passport that remains valid for at least 6 months past your departure date.

 There are currently no restrictions for tourists to enter the Czech Republic.
 However, you should be aware that you must legally declare any amount of money over €10,000 Euros upon your entry and exit from the Czech Republic.

-But you don’t have to shell out a fortune to visit and explore the Czech Republic and you can plan an affordable spending budget.
+You don’t have to shell out a fortune to visit and explore the Czech Republic, and you can plan an affordable spending budget.
 However, you will need to take the time to plan ahead of time because, similar to any vacation, there expensive and non-expensive aspects to your budget.
-However, the most important parts of your budget that you can plan for and outline include your airfare, accommodation, food, drink, and transportation.
+The most important parts of your budget that you can plan for and outline include your airfare, accommodation, food, drink, and transportation.